 The circumstances around 50/50 shared care and day to day care need to be looked at carefully and there is no quick answer we can give here

-Under CS3 you can no longer apply for a Variation Order on this ground.
-If you feel that the paying parent's lifestyle is inconsistent with their declared income you will need legal advice on your options.
+Under CMS you can no longer apply for a Variation Order on grounds of lifestyle but Tribunals are still keen to have a look at it so don't dismiss it.
+Assets can also be looked at if they're over £32,250.
+If you feel that the paying parent could be liable for this or other undeclared income, you will need legal advice on your options.

 All existing Variation Orders or Departure Directions will be cancelled once your CS1 or CS2 case is closed.
 They will not transfer on to any new CS3 case that is opened.